Family Provision Claims | By Lawyers

 • Item icon Notional estate

-Where property that would otherwise have been part of the deceased’s estate and available to meet any family provision order has been transferred to a person, or into a trust, for less than full consideration – a relevant property transaction as defined in s 75 of the Succession Act 2006 – ...
+Where property that would otherwise have been part of the deceased’s estate and available to meet any family provision order has been transferred to a person, or into a trust, for less than full consideration, the court can make a notional estate order to designate the property as part of the ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.